Osprey Daylite Plus

 |REI Co-op Flash 22||$55||13 oz.||18, 22L||Webbing||None||3 exterior|

-We consider the Daylite Plus one of the best values on the market for its levels of comfort, durability, and storage options.
-One of the Osprey’s closest competitors is the Deuter Speed Lite 20.
-In parsing out the differences, the Deuter offers the same capacity but is 2.5 ounces lighter at 1 pound 1.3 ounces total, is a bit more robust with a 210- and 420-denier build (the Daylite uses 210 and 400D fabrics), and costs an additional $10.
+We consider the Daylite Plus to be one of the best values on the market for its levels of comfort, durability, and storage options.
+But one of the Osprey’s closest competitors is the Deuter Speed Lite 20.
+In parsing out the differences, the Deuter offers the same capacity but is 3.3 ounces lighter at 1 pound 1.3 ounces total, is slightly less robust with a 210- and 420-denier build (the Daylite uses 300 and 600D fabrics), and costs an additional $5.
 Both use simple webbing hipbelts rather than padded designs, are only sold in one size, and have similar organization options including compatibility with 3-liter reservoirs (sold separately).
-It’s a tough call between these two capable, well-built, and affordably priced daypacks, but we’ve found the Deuter to be slightly more capable when shuttling a day’s worth of gear.
+It’s a tough call between these two well-built and affordably priced daypacks, but we’ve found the Deuter to be slightly more capable when shuttling a day’s worth of gear.

 As we mentioned above, the Talon 22 is a more performance-oriented option from within Osprey’s own lineup.
-For an additional $55 and 8.8 ounces, you get a more substantial, lightly padded mesh hipbelt for carrying heavier loads and traveling longer distances, as well as technical features like a bike helmet carry system, ice axe loop, and trekking pole attachment points.
+For an additional $60 and 12.4 ounces, you get a more substantial, lightly padded mesh hipbelt for carrying heavier loads and traveling longer distances, as well as technical features like a bike helmet carry system, ice axe loop, and trekking pole attachment points.
 Additionally, the Talon is made in two sizes as well as a women’s-specific version called the Tempest.
-In the end, the Talon is our favorite daypack and worth the added cost for those who regularly spend full days on the trail (or who plan to use the multi-sport features).
+In the end, the Talon is our favorite daypack and worth the added cost for those who regularly spend longer days on the trail, or who plan to use the multi-sport features.

 Osprey’s regular Daylite (no “Plus”) is a final option worth considering.
-As we touched on above, the Daylite offers less capacity at 13 liters, comes in $15 cheaper at $50, weighs a few ounces less at 1 pound even, and forgoes the front shove-it pocket that we love on the Plus model.
-You also get one less zippered pocket, although the 13-liter Daylite still can accommodate a hydration reservoir.
-Like the Plus, the standard Daylite is compatible with Osprey’s larger-capacity packs, and it’s similarly durable with the same 210- and 400-denier fabrics.
+As we touched on above, the Daylite offers less capacity at 13 liters, comes in $10 cheaper at $60, weighs a few ounces less at 1 pound 1.4 ounces, and forgoes the front shove-it pocket that we love on the Plus model.
+You also get one less zippered pocket, although the 13-liter Daylite still can accommodate a hydration reservoir or laptop (up to 13 in.).
+Like the Plus, the standard Daylite is compatible with Osprey’s larger-capacity packs, and it’s similarly durable with the same 300- and 600-denier fabrics.
 Overall, we like the Daylite for travel and everyday use, but most hikers will appreciate stepping up to the larger and more fully featured Plus version.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!